Goodbye 2018, hello 2019!

 Except not quite that fast…we need to recap the year in recipes!
 I will forever be a broken record saying time and time again, “where has the time gone?!”

 2018 was another year of growth both personally and for Fork in the Kitchen.
 In my food blogging life, I attended my first blogger conference, Tastemakers.
 It was amazing and I loved connecting with bloggers IRL.

-I also worked on my photography game and enrolled in Foodtography School – talk about amazing.
-Sarah is a genius and it was an honor to learn from her.
+I also worked on my photography game and enrolled in Foodtography School.

 I also had an amazing year creating all your new favorite recipes.
 It was no surprise to me to see some of your classic favorites were still at the top of the list this year (looking at you, Pumpkin Bars and Grandma’s Apple Crisp).